lxxxl123/mjt-maven/note/FW.md

 ## razor
 - razor
 - raze
-  - (vt) to completely destory a city
+  - (vt) to completely destroy a city

 - razor: a knife to cut hair